 Module overview

 In this module, the aim is to integrate risk management as part of financial theory and practice.
-The three main risk concepts in the investment and corporate risk management field are: market risk (times series), credit risk (financial ratings) and operational risk (evaluation and reporting techniques).
-We introduce the mathematical tools required to quantify, describe and analyse these risks quantitatively (including graphic representation, bootstrapping, calculation of transition matrices, ARCH/GARCH models, VaR, and Monte-Carlo simulation).
+The three main risk concepts in the investment and corporate risk management field are: market risk (times series), credit risk (financial ratings), liquidity risk (evaluation and reporting techniques) and other types of risk (operational risk, climate risk).
+We introduce the mathematical tools required to quantify, describe and analyse these risks quantitatively (including graphic representation, bootstrapping, calculation of Greek letters, EWMA/GARCH models, VaR, and ES).

 Aims and Objectives